Skip to Content

 • Funds held in trust

-• Joint Tenants with Right of Survivorship
+• Joint tenants with right of survivorship

-• Payable on Death bank accounts
+• Payable-on-death bank accounts

 Does my estate have to hire an attorney to go through the probate process?

 Most of the time, yes.
-Texas courts usually require an executor to be represented by an attorney in a probate matter because an executor not only represents himself, but also the interest of beneficiaries and creditors.
+Texas courts usually require an executor to be represented by an attorney in a probate matter because an executor not only represents himself, but also the interests of beneficiaries and creditors.

 What options are available to avoid probate proceedings?